 There are many great breastfeeding products out there and you will probably be making use of a good few of them.
 Make sure that all the things you need for your nursing sessions are close on hand – nipple shields, nipple cream, nursing pillows and more.

 You will also need some blankets for your baby for swaddling and maybe a pacifier for after you have finished nursing.
 Have a convenient place to store all of these items close on hand.
-There is nothing worse then starting to nurse and realizing you need something on the other side of the room!
+There is nothing worse then starting to nurse and realising you need something on the other side of the room!